algoam-Banyoles/algoam/README.md

 listed in `canals.json`.
 Each channel entry includes a `handle` (e.g.
 `@mychannel`) in addition to its `channelId`.
 The script first issues a light `HEAD` request to each channel's `/live` page using the handle when available.
   If a redirect to `/watch?v=VIDEO_ID` is found the channel is considered live.
   When no redirect is returned the page is fetched with `GET` and the video ID is extracted from the final URL or HTML.
 If an `API_KEY` is configured the candidate video is verified through the Data API before being listed so that only actual live broadcasts appear in the results.
 This keeps quota usage low while avoiding false positives.
+If the `/live` page yields no video the script now falls back to the YouTube Data API search endpoint to look for ongoing streams on that channel.

 When a live stream is found it appears in a list under the button.
 Each result includes a **Copiar** button that places the live URL into the first empty video field of the form so you can easily load it.
+The link text shows the channel name from `canals.json` so you know which channel is live at a glance.

 To use the Data API method you need your own key: